resolritter/library/README.md

 The [Server integration tests](#server-integration-tests) section had a list of all the Linux utilities needed.
 How does it all come together?

-It starts from the Bash script, `run.sh`.
+It starts from the Bash script, `run`.
 A command may have dependencies ([example](https://github.com/resolritter/library/blob/53d7c0bf9aa5ba5f521dc7fb3ce9ecde2dcf6646/run.sh#L97));
 for instance, when logging is enabled, the logging folder has to be created before the program is run.
 The Bash script therefore serves as a wrapper and